agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 ground that feels supportive.
 I think my spring is broken, because the Gestures we have at my office have more better tension.

+The Gesture's back can be locked into 4 different positions, and the spring tension can be adjusted from "you can't push this back if you tried" to "absolutely no resistance".
+Unfortunately, the recline just doesn't feel very good on my chair.
+It is either too stiff or too loose.
+There is no middle ground that feels supportive.
+I think my spring is broken because the Gestures we have at my office have better tension.

 The back moves separate from the seat, which feels OK.
 On the Aeron, the seat slides a bit when you recline which feels more natural.
-Over all the recline on the Aeron feels much better.
+Overall, the recline on the Aeron feels much better.

 ### Lumbar